 Our platform is a complex system composed of many interoperating components and software.
 Our business is dependent upon our ability to accurately confirm identities and provide the ability to connect attributes, such as boarding passes, tickets, health information or payment information, to these identities, with minimal system interruption.
 Our software may now or in the future contain errors, bugs or vulnerabilities.
 Some errors in our software code have not been and may not be discovered until after the code has been released.
-We have, from time to time, found defects or errors in our system and software limitations that have resulted in, and may discover additional issues in the future that could result in, operational, enrollment or verification errors, bugs or vulnerabilities discovered in our code or systems released to production or found in thirdparty software that is incorporated into our code could result in poor system performance, an interruption in the availability of our platform, systems or websites (including our ability to sell our memberships online), data loss or breach, errors in completing enrollments or verifications, negative publicity, damage to our reputation, loss of revenue, any of which could materially adversely affect our business, results of operations and financial condition.
+We have, from time to time, found defects or errors in our system and software limitations that have resulted in, and may discover additional issues in the future that could result in, operational, enrollment or verification errors, platform unavailability or system disruption.
+In addition, we may fail to detect bugs in the software of businesses we acquire in our integration process.
+Any real or perceived errors, bugs or vulnerabilities discovered in our code or systems released to production or found in third-party software that is incorporated into our code could result in poor system performance, an interruption in the availability of our platform, systems or websites (including our ability to sell our memberships online), data loss or breach, errors in completing enrollments or verifications, negative publicity, damage to our reputation, loss of existing and potential Members or partners, and loss of revenue, any of which could materially adversely affect our business, results of operations and financial condition.